apache/doris/docs/en/faq/error.md

 In addition to Broken Pipe, there may be other strange errors.

 This situation usually occurs after opening httpv2.
 Because httpv2 is an http service implemented using spring boot, and uses tomcat as the default built-in container.
-But jetty's handling of 307 forwarding seems to have some problems, so the built-in container will be modified to jetty later.
+But tomcat's handling of 307 forwarding seems to have some problems, so the built-in container will be modified to jetty later.
 In addition, the version of apache http client in the java program needs to use a version later than 4.5.13.
 In the previous version, there were also some problems with the processing of forwarding.

 So this problem can be solved in two ways: